Like any mortgage debt, a HELOC can be refinanced.

 Depending on your goals, here are four ways to refinance your home equity line:

-1. Get a new HELOC: Replace your current HELOC with a fresh line of credit, potentially at a lower interest rate or better repayment terms.
-This suits homeowners who value the flexibility of a home equity line.
+- Get a new HELOC: Replace your current HELOC with a fresh line of credit, potentially at a lower interest rate or better repayment terms.
+This suits homeowners who want to keep a HELOC open so they can keep drawing money from the credit line.

 Alternatives to refinancing a HELOC